openai/ebm_code_release/README.md

 pip install -r requirements.txt
 ```

-Download all saved models in the folder <>
+Download all saved models in the folder cachedir

 ## Download Datasets